 From 2011 to 2014, smartphone and tablet boom across the world created impressive demand of TFT-LCD panels.
 The phenomenal smartphone market growth naturally invited intense competition in the driver IC space, especially in the lower-end segments, resulting in severe ASP pressure.
-In the second half of 2015, over-supply issue happened to the large-sized TFT-LCD panel industry again.
+In the second half of 2015, over-supply issues happened to the large-sized TFT-LCD panel industry again.
 As high inventory level was built up in the first half of 2015 along with new capacity ramp from China panel makers, ASP pressure became intense as a result.
 In the first half of 2016, our large-sized display drivers suffered from another ASP erosion due to the oversupply in large-sized TFT-LCD panel industry.
+Large-sized display drivers and small and medium-sized panel driver business also experienced ASP erosion in 2017.
 In addition, our average selling prices are affected by the size and bargaining power of our customers.
 The merger of CMO, the predecessor of Innolux and TPO could negatively affect our ability to maintain, if not raise, our selling prices.
 In addition, as new China panel makers emerge in the marketplace and continue to expand their capacity, China panel makers' bargaining power will increase accordingly, negatively impacting our average selling price.
 Our average selling prices are also affected by the packaging type our customers choose as well as the level of product integration.
 See "-Product Mix" below.
 Lastly, competition level affects our average selling prices as well.
 For example, as competitors have started to enter into the smartphone driver IC space and compete aggressively to get market share since the second quarter of 2012, average selling prices of smartphone driver IC for mid to low-end resolution have been under pressure since then.
-However, the impact of declining average selling prices on our profitability might be offset or mitigated to a certain extent by increased volume as lower prices may stimulate demand and thereby drive sales and TFT-LCD panel products trending toward higher resolution which creates a higher barrier of entry, less competition and higher profit margins.
+However, the impact of declining average selling prices on our profitability might be offset or mitigated to a certain extent by increased volume as lower prices may stimulate demand and thereby drive sales and TFT-LCD panel products trending toward higher resolution